Gary KilgoreArtist/Painter Male San Antonio, Texas, US

 My model is my collaborator.
 Together we look for a pose that emphasizes the beauty of her physical features.
 I work best with women who have a genuine love of art and life.
 If you have a pose that is particularly compelling, please, let's discuss it!

 I apprenticed to Belgian portrait sculptress, Jeanne Gevaert (in Atlanta), after school during my junior and senior years of high school (1970-1972).
 The summer of 1972 as high school wrapped up, I began an apprenticeship to goldsmith/avant garde artist, Peggy Ackerly (in Atlanta)(Peggy was a protege of Sam Kramer, Greenwich Village, NY, NY, who she worked under from 1943 - 1964, until his death).
 I apprenticed to Peggy for a year, and opened a studio in an old duplex she bought on 9th Street (in Atlanta).
 I moved to Coconut Grove in August of 1973, and enrolled in the school of architecture at the University of Miami.
 At the University of Miami I studied architecture under Andres Duany, who is the father of the New Urbanism Movement in architecture, and Philadelphia architect, Philip Steel.
 In Coconut Grove, and later back in Atlanta, I continued to make jewelry throughout my college years.
 The financial crisis in the 1970's crushed my family, so I did not complete my studies in architecture, but returned to Atlanta and earned an BBA at Georgia State University.
 After college, I entered the construction business, and began designing and building homes in 1980.
 You can view the work of Jeanne Gevaert, Peggy Ackerly, Sam Kramer, Andres Duany, and Philip Steel by googling them.
+Additionally, The Boston Museum of Fine Art and The Montreal Museum of Decorative Arts have works by Peggy Ackerly in their collections.
+The family home of Jeanne Gevaert (her father Edgar Gevaert was a painter) in Sint-Martens-Latem, Belgium is now a museum, Museum Gevaert Minne.
 In 2012, I wrote an article/obituary for Peggy Ackerly, who passed in 2011 at the age of 90.
 You can read it by googling her.
-(Footnote: I want to write an article/obituary for Jeanne Gevaert as well, but I am too fuzzy on the details of her life and she didn't have any children for me to turn to.
-So, if you arrived on this page by googling Jeanne, and knew her, please contact me.)
-I've designed homes, jewelry, hand tools, machines, a vehicle, written a number of tool patents, and miscellaneous other projects.
+(Footnote: If you arrived on this page by googling Jeanne, and knew her, please contact me.
+As of this date, Jeanne is living in a nursing home in Belgium, the condolence page online is not for this Jeanne Gevaert) I've designed homes, jewelry, hand tools, machines, a vehicle, written a number of tool patents, and miscellaneous other projects.
 If you are curious about my patents, google my full name: Gary Hartman Kilgore.
 Keep in mind that most of my patents are in the name of the tool company I established, Motor Bay Company.
 I returned to figurative sculpture a few years ago after sculpting 6 trees in concrete as posts for my front porch (photos in my portfolio).
 By the end of that project I realized that I really missed sculpting people.
 I started a series of minature nudes, and now that I'm comfortable that I've attained a suitable level, I'm casting them in bronze.
 My primary interest in Model Mayhem, not surprisingly, is to network with serious, experienced models.
 I am amazed at how many talented models and artists are on this site.
 What I have learned about art and life from the women I have met on this site has had a profound impact on my life and work.
 It is so fantastic to be able to interact with so many serious models and artists.
 If you want to collaborate with me, or just shoot the bull, please don't hesitate to contact me.
 Best of luck and success in your projects!

 THE MODELING ARTIST: